On the Signature of a Path in an Operator Algebra: Group of signatures

 The above proposition implies that the endomorphism $\mathcal{X}_{s,t}$ is characterized by its values on the levelled trees.
-Partial contractions appear thus as technical proxys required to write in a compact form the Chen relation for the operators $\mathcal{X}_{s,t}$.
-However, this gives no additional information on the small scale behaviour of $X$.
-This is compliant with the simple observation that expansion of a solution of an equation in the class $\eqref{eqn:controlleddiff}$ does only involve full contractions.
+Partial contractions appear thus as technical proxies required to write in a compact form the Chen relation for the operators $\mathcal{X}_{s,t}$.
+However, this gives no additional information on the small-scale behaviour of $X$.
+This is compliant with the simple observation that expansion of a solution of an equation in the class~\eqref{eqn:controlleddiff} does only involve full contraction,

+is well-defined and continuous.
+We call $\mathcal{C}$ the closure for the operator norm of the direct sum of the ranges of the operators $L^{k}$.